Story 05: Diamonds in the Rough

 It’s an early summer morning.
 Sometime in June, July or maybe early August.
 Early to mid-1970s.

 Awakened by the sound of semi-tractor trailers pulling in or out of the Delco.
 Also known as the Greasy Spoon.
-The aging truck stop sits across Route 66 – just a couple hundred yards away from my brother and I’s bedroom window.
-Even with a box fan humming like it had all night, the trucks or maybe a blaring horn still would awaken you.
+The aging truck stop sits across Route 66 – just a couple hundred yards away from my brother and my bedroom window.
+Even with a box fan humming like it had all night, the trucks or a blaring horn still would awaken us.
 Or just the soaked sweat cooling off from the night’s sleep.
 No silly alarms needed.

 The agenda for the morning is much like most mornings in the warmth of the summer.
-Get up, change into some “play” clothes and after a quick breakfast of cinnamon toast, Captain Crunch or likewise, we would figure out what time, and which diamond of dreams we would be at today for wiffle ball or otherwise.
+Get up, change into some “play” clothes and, after a quick breakfast of cinnamon toast and Captain Crunch cereal, we would decide what time and on which diamond of dreams we would take the field today for wiffle ball.

 It could be our backyard.
 It could be across North Street, next to the Jim and Luella Richard residence.
-The lot which was a diamond in the summer, and a football field in the fall and winter --we just called McCurdie’s lot. [is this where Jack McCurdie lived?]
+The lot which was a diamond in the summer, and a football field in the fall and winter—we just called McCurdie’s lot.

-Games could also be scheduled down North Street to the east.
-That is where Bob and Mardell McLeese lived.
-They had a big backyard and nice sized side lot.
+Games could also be scheduled down North Street to the east where Bob and Mardell McLeese lived with their houseful of kids.
+The McLeese family had a big backyard and nice-sized side lot.
 Wiffle ball games could be played directly behind the house.
-The side lot was used for fast pitch “tennis ball” games.
-For a few years, there was even a homemade backstop built just like the real diamonds had.
+The side lot was used for fast-pitch “tennis ball” games.
+For a few years, a homemade backstop stood there, just like the ones on the real diamonds.

-Those were the primary spots, but other yards or lots were never completely out of the question.
+The vacant McCurdie lot and the McLeese backyard were the primary spots, but other yards and lots were never completely out of the question.
 If there was a game to be played, a prime or convenient location could be found.

 Games usually started while the dew was still drying.
 But in an open yard or lot, thirst still would need to be quenched at some point.
-A green garden hose with luke warm water would suffice.
-But if we were at a location with no water supply.
-You may carry an old thermos.
-But you could also run or ride to Ike’s Grocery, on Main Street and pick up a drink of our choice.
-Ike Hirst was the owner.
-My mother.
-Lois Collins worked there most days as the cashier.
-Coincidentally, Ike lived next to us, and his and Betty Ann’s garden sat 10-12 feet over our short right field fence.
-More than once we were scolded for chasing a home run ball in to their pristine garden.
-But stopping a game was not an option.
+A green garden hose with lukewarm water would suffice.
+But if we were at a location with no water supply, we carried an old thermos.
+We could also run or ride our bikes to Ike’s Grocery on Main Street and pick up a cold soft drink.
+Ike Hirst, the store’s owner, lived between our house and the McLeeses.
+My mother, Lois Collins, worked at Ike’s Grocery most days as the cashier.
+Ike and his wife Betty Ann’s garden grew about 10 feet over our short right-field fence.
+More than once, one of us was scolded for chasing a homerun ball into Hirsts’ pristine garden.
+Stopping a game was not an option; the ball was found no matter where it strayed.

-Sometimes we might bike to Texaco or Fat Brown’s FS to grab a soda out of the pop machines.
-Fats (real name Feron) had a great soda machine loaded with orange and grape Nehi.
-Root Beer or usually Pepsi were your other choices.
+Sometimes we might bike to Texaco or Fat Brown’s gas station to grab a cold soda out of the pop machines.
+Fat (real name Feron) had a great soda machine loaded with orange and grape Nehi.
+Root beer or Pepsi were our other choices.
 Staying hydrated was a must on hot summer days.
-But we always found a way to keep replacing the sweat with good fluids.
-Or at least fluids – some today would debate if they were good for us.
+We always found a way to keep replacing our sweat with fluids.

-Ideally you would have 6-8 kids playing.
-Three or four to a side.
-But going one on one and determining what were hits and what were not was also a possibility.
-In reality, mano a mano was best played with a game of home run derby.
-This helped avoid any heated discussion on what was a hit and what was an out.
-Since many times you were swinging for the fences – strikeouts came in bunches too.
-Yes, you could say we were ahead of our time as today’s Major League game is much the same.
+Ideally we would have six or eight kids playing a game.
+Three or four kids to a side.
+But sometimes, we went one-on-one and determined between ourselves what were hits and what were not when there were no players in the field.
+In fact, mano a mano was best played with a game of home run derby.
+This helped avoid any heated discussion about what was a hit and what was an out.
+Since many times we were swinging for the fences, strikeouts came in bunches too.
+Yes, you might say we were ahead of our time as today’s Major League games are much the same.

-Wiffle ball rarely if ever used a catcher.
-We might use a lawn chair or an old Radio wagon to be the backstop.
+In wiffle ball, we rarely used a catcher.
+We might use a lawn chair or an old Radio Flyer wagon for the backstop.
 If we could find a big piece of plywood – even better.
-It was the days before step tracking, but I bet we put in thousands just retrieving un-hit or unhittable balls each day.
+These were the days before step tracking, but I bet we put in thousands of steps just retrieving un-hit or unhittable balls each day.
 We emulated our heroes.
 Names like Collins, McLeese, Adams, Messer, Phelps, Miller, Hargis, Risen, Kocar, Broom and Merritt would become Tiant, Gibson, Stargell, Aaron, Williams, Banks, Marichal, Jackson, Seaver, Brock or Mays.

-Television shows later would poke fun at organized games and parents bringing snacks.
-Snacks for us back then consisted of apples, rhubarb, cherries, grapes, peaches and even long green onions.
-All natural from the local trees, patches and vines closest to the field we were on that particular day.
+Television shows in later years poked fun at organized games and parents bringing snacks.
+Snacks for us consisted of apples, rhubarb, cherries, grapes, peaches and even long green onions.
+All natural from the local trees, patches, and vines closest to the field on that particular day.

 Heat never stopped a game.
-Rain never stopped a game and many times was a welcome addition to the contest.
-Not only cooling things off, but making it much easier to slide into the bases.
+Rain never stopped a game and was often a welcome addition to the contest.
+Not only cooling things off but making it easier to slide into the bases.
 And let’s face it – we slid if needed to or not.
 Grass stains, dirt and mud were badges of honor.

 There was one thing that could stop a game.

-One mid-August in 1970, the morning game was interrupted by a car coming off Route 66 and flying through the ditch and directly crossing into the Collins backyard diamond.
-There were four of playing that day.
+One mid-August day in 1970, the morning game was interrupted by a car coming off Route 66 and flying through the ditch and directly crossing into the backyard diamond at our house.
+There were four of us playing that day.
 We all scattered to get out of the way of the wayward vehicle.
-It narrowly missed, bushes, an apple tree and a very solid close line metal pole before gently hitting our house.
-The occupants all from Indiana, were headed to California.
-Although sore and hurt from the wild ride off the highway and through the ditches, by the grace of God – tragedy was averted.
+It narrowly missed bushes, an apple tree, and a very solid clothesline metal pole before gently bumping into our house.
+The occupants, all from Indiana, were on their way to California.
+Although they were sore and hurt from the wild ride off the highway and through the ditches, by the grace of God, tragedy was averted.

-Fifty-six years later, that story has rehashed on more than a few occasions.
-Participants that day were myself, brother Jim, Tom McLeese and Brian Risen.
+Fifty-six years later, that story of the car crashing into our yard has been rehashed on more than a few occasions.
+The ball payers that day were my brother Jim, Tom McLeese, Brian Risen, and myself.
 The incident scared us all.
-Jim and Luella Richard told of seeing four boys run from the back of the house to the front, “faster than any boys they seen run.”
-Tom ran home and hid out under a bed.
-For an instant, there was panic he was under the car.
-Thankfully and at just six years of age – he was just freaked out to the core.
+Jim and Luella Richard told of seeing four boys run from the back of the house to the front, “faster than any boys they had ever seen run.”
+Tom, six years old at the time, ran home and hid under a bed.
+For an instant, we were panicked, thinking he was under the car.
+Thankfully he was just freaked out to the core.
 Who wouldn’t be?

-Not all games ended in such drastic or scary ways.
+Most games didn’t end in such drastic and scary ways.
 Some games would end in arguments about a call.
 Those arguments may even sometimes end in a scuffle.
 Never anything too harsh.
 Just enough to call off action for the day.
 Or maybe just a few hours.
-When the next game started, all was forgiven and you were back living the dream.
+Until we went home and cooled off.
+When the next game started, all was forgiven, and we were back living the dream.

 Reflections on the Place and Your Focus on It